projectatomic/atomic-site/source/docs/filesystems.md

 Containers are a bit more complicated.
 Each containers has two layers, one (called the "init" layer), which is based on an image layer and a child of that which contains the actual container content.
-The init layer contains a few files that must always exist in docker containers (e.g. `/.dockerinit)`.
+The init layer contains a few files that must always exist in Docker containers (e.g. `/.dockerinit)`.
 Commiting a container (and thus creating an image) involves finding all the changes from the init layer to the container layer and applying those to a new layer based on the same image the container used.

-### The 'vfs' backend
+### The `vfs` backend

 The vfs backend is a very simple fallback that has no copy-on-write support.
 Each layer is just a separate directory.
 Creating a new layer